Transient hydrodynamic phonon transport in two-dimensional disk geometry: Results and Discussions

-As reported in the previous studies~\cite{lee_hydrodynamic_2015,cepellotti_phonon_2015,luo2019}, when the environment temperature decreases from high to extremely low temperature, the phonon transport in graphene could go through the diffusive, hydrodynamic and ballistic regimes in turn.
-In other words, the negative dimensionless temperature phenomenon could appear in graphene disk and only appear in the hydrodynamic regime.
-It is consistent with those mentioned in 2D disk geometry.
+As reported in the previous studies~\cite{lee_hydrodynamic_2015,cepellotti_phonon_2015,luo2019}, when the environment temperature decreases from high temperature to extremely low temperature, the phonon transport in graphene could go through the diffusive, hydrodynamic and ballistic regimes in turn.
+In other words, the negative dimensionless temperature phenomenon could appear in the graphene disk and only appear in the hydrodynamic regime.